zyphlar/influxdb.org/source/blog/2013-12-02-building_custom_interfaces_for_influxdb.html.md

 ### Finish It Off With A Little Style

 To make the graph look nice, we can add a little bit of CSS to enhance the layout of the axes and labels.
-This is pretty standard, but should give you an idea how to get started.
+This is pretty standard, but should give you an idea how to get started on your own styling.

 ```css
 #chart_container {